badisbenabbes/Test-Senior/[DDD-CQRS]/README.md

         And a vehicle
-        And I have registered this vehicle into my fleet When I try to register this vehicle into my fleet Then I should be informed this this vehicle has already been registered into my fleet
+        And I have registered this vehicle into my fleet When I try to register this vehicle into my fleet Then I should be informed this vehicle has already been registered into my fleet

     Scenario: Same vehicle can belong to more than one fleet Given my fleet